top of page

 The Memento Mortem Watch

-I want to avoid as many spoilers as possible because this is a game you really need to come fresh to.
-But at it's most basic, the Memento Mortem watch allows you to view the last few seconds of a persons life.
+I want to avoid as many spoilers as possible because this is a game you need to come fresh to.
+But at its most basic, the Memento Mortem watch allows you to view the last few seconds of a person’s life.
 By finding and watching the fates of as many passengers as possible, you slowly piece together what happened aboard the Obra Dinn.

-In a truly bizarre way, as you play you start to remember people and become somewhat attached.
-As you jump back and forth through time, you often see a persons death before knowing who they are.
+In a truly bizarre way, as you play, you remember people and become somewhat attached.
+As you jump back and forth through time, you often see a person’s death before knowing who they are.

-I love time travel as a concept and I believe it is a still untapped mine of incredibly stories still to be told.
+I love time travel as a concept and it’s still an untapped mine of incredible stories to be told.

 Criticism

-As I've got a tenancy to fall in love with games and forget nothing's perfect, I do have a criticism worth raising.
-The gameplay isn't as intuitive as you might hope.
-Interacting with the journal meant a lot of button mashing in the first fifteen minutes trying to figure out what did what.
+I know have I have a tenancy to fall in love with games and forget nothing’s perfect - but I do have a criticism worth raising.
+The gameplay isn’t as intuitive as you might hope.
+Interacting with the journal meant a lot of button-mashing in the first fifteen minutes trying to figure out what did what.

 Once you've figured it out, it's fine.
 But that first fifteen minutes can often be enough to put people off.
 So if you have a similar experience, I implore you to keep at it, because the story is so worth exploring.